 What sort of governance structure is in place for the business?

 We have three directors whose role is to be actively involved in managing any risk within the organisation as well as setting the strategic direction for us.
 They provide guidance on the best ways for us to invest our resources and work diligently to recruit more partners to our cause.

-The Children’s Alliance was founded by Water Babies’ former CEO, Steve Franks.
+The Children’s Alliance was founded by Water Babies’ late CEO, Steve Franks.
 Steve was a Board member of the ukactive Kids Council, with responsibility for Early Years Physical Activity and began by working with the All-Party Parliamentary Group on a Fit and Healthy Childhood to produce detailed reports on the need for a Cabinet Minister for Children and Young People.
 Steve then worked tirelessly to bring on board other organisations and individuals willing to help.
 Although we lost Steve in 2020 to COVID-19, Water Babies and the other members of the Children’s Alliance are proud to continue his legacy by expanding our purpose to include the community aspect of our work and we know Steve would be pleased with what we’re accomplishing.

 Is Children's Alliance a charity